-Key objective Target Indicator Trigger Action b) Affordable housing Provision of affordable housing - 6,725 for monitoring purposes, made up of: 1845 in Broxtowe 1450 in Gedling and 3430 in Nottingham City Number of affordable housing completions (net) - social rented, intermediate and affordable rent.
-Shortfall of 30% of cumulative 5 year rolling target based on the trajectories (starting 2015 on the adoption of the part 2 Local Plans) Review with Housing Officers the reasons for the low performance Review policy application, viability and effectiveness including amending policy (in terms of tenure, size etc) and review policy implementation (s106 arrangements/terms) 2.
-Employment land a) Provision of additional office space (B1) Develop 310,000 square metres of office space by 2028 (Broxtowe 34,000 sq m, Gedling 23,000 sq m and Nottingham City 253,000 sq m) Total amount of additional B1 office floorspace If delivery is 30% below a five year rolling cumulative target for the Greater Nottingham area (travel to work area) from base date of the plan Discuss with landowners reasons for performance, review market conditions and identify any barriers to development Commission evidence of adequacy of office supply Review allocations in part 2 Local Plans b) Industrial and warehouse Develop 37 hectares of industrial and warehouse uses (Broxtowe 15 hectares, Gedling Total amount (hectares) of additional industrial and warehouse development If delivery is 30% below the five year cumulative target for the Greater Nottingham area (travel to work area) from base date of the plan Discuss with landowners reasons for performance, review market conditions and identify any barriers to development Commission evidence of adequacy of office supply
+Key objective Target Indicator Trigger Action b) Affordable housing Provision of affordable housing - 6,725 for monitoring purposes, made up of : 1845 in Broxtowe 1450 in Gedling Indicator Number of affordable housing completions (net) - social rented, intermediate and affordable rent Trigger Shortfall of 30% of cumulative 5 year rolling target based on the trajectories (starting 2015 on the adoption of the part 2 Local Plans) Review with Housing Officers reasons for the low performa Review policy application, viability and effectiveness including amending policy (in terms of tenure, size etc) and review policy implementation (s106 arrangements/terms) ance n d and 3430 in Nottingham City 2.
+Employment land supply a) Provision of additional office space (B1) Develop 310,000 square metres of office space by 2028 (Broxtowe 34,000 sq m, Gedling 23,000 sq m and Nottingham City 253,000 sq m) Total amount of additional B1 office floorspace If delivery is 30% below a five year rolling cumulative target for the Greater Nottingham area (travel to work area) from base date of the plan Discuss with landowners reasons for performance, revenues market conditions and identificant any barriers to development Commission evidence of adequacy of office supply Review allocations in part 2 Local Plans fy b) Industrial and warehouse Develop 37 hectares of industrial and warehouse uses (Broxtowe 15 hectares, Gedling Total amount (hectares) of additional industrial and warehouse development If delivery is 30% below the five year cumulative target for the Greater Nottingham area (travel to work area) from base date of the plan Discuss with landowners reasons for performance, rev market conditions and identif any barriers to development Commission evidence of adequacy of office supply fy

 Key objective Target Indicator Trigger Action 10 hectares and Nottingham City 12 hectares) Review allocations in part 2 Local Plans 3.
-Critical Infrastruct , 1 Gedling Access Road (GAR) Commitment of funding to construct GAR and 300 homes Actual construction of GAR and delivery of further 300 homes by 2028 By 2015 - finance package agreed By 2018 - alternative funding package in place No finance package agreed by 2018 No alternative funding in place by 2021 Search for alternative funding Review allocations in part 2 Local Plan in 2021
+Critical Infrastruct ure Gedling Access Road (GAR) Commitment of funding to construct GAR and 300 homes Actual construction of GAR and delivery of further 300 homes by 2028 By 2015 - finance package agreed By 2018 - alternative funding package in place No finance package agreed by 2018 No alternative funding in place by 2021 Search for alternative funding Review allocations in part 2 Local Plan in 2021